 The popularity among western visitors of the Indian Ocean island paradise of Bali is enduring.
 The charm and allure of the island are irresistible.
-Bali holiday properties are among the most sought after by those wanting to enjoy all that is this special island of sun, sea and sand.
+Villas in the area are among the most sought after by those wanting to enjoy all that is this special island of sun, sea and sand.

 From the moment you arrive in Bali, you will find that there is so much to make your holiday on to remember.
 Watching the world go by from your beach villa or lazing in the sun on the beach while sipping an ice cool beer is the perfect way to relax.
 If you feel inclined to make the effort you might want to take a walk over the fine white sands and join in the water sports for which Bali is renowned.